great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_data_contexts/instantiating_data_contexts/instantiate_data_context.md

 ## Python

 A <TechnicalTag tag="data_context" text="Data Context" /> is required in almost all Python scripts utilizing GX.
-Use the information provided here to use Python code to initialize, instantiate, and verify the contents of a Filesystem Data Context.
+Use Python code to initialize, instantiate, and verify the contents of a Filesystem Data Context.

 ### Prerequisites